 These are Evaluators, Evaluation Clients, Learning and Practice Partners, and the General Public.
 Actors/Agencies can take on different at different points in time or take on multiple roles simultaneously.
 Table 1 below presents indicative services envisaged for each group.

-- Contribute to the capacity development of members and stakeholders in research and evaluation to ensure the attainment of quality, ethical and professional standard of evaluations.
+- Contribute to the capacity development of members and stakeholders in research and evaluation to ensure the attainment of quality, ethical and professional standards of evaluations.

-- Provide a networking platform and system wide for sharing lessons and good practices in evaluation.
+- Provide a networking platform system-wide for sharing lessons and good practices in evaluation.